 The father of the bride is only identified in the marriage records of St Veit in Krems an der Donau, the home parish of the groom, where in May 1702 the banns were published:

 The entry concerning the publication of the banns in May 1702 for Ignaz Franz Puxbaum and Eva Rosina Altmann in Krems (Krems St. Veit, 2/6, pag.
 330)

-Eva Rosina Altmann's father (Mozart's great-grandfather) Dominik Altmann, Imperial sworn public notary and member of the inner council of the Imperial cities Krems and Stein ("Kaÿserlich geschwohrner Notarius Publicus.
+Eva Rosina Altmann's father (Mozart's great-grandfather) Dominik Altmann, Imperial sworn public notary and member of the inner council of the Imperial Cities of Krems and Stein ("Kaÿserlich geschwohrner Notarius Publicus.
 Wie auch beeder Kaÿserlichen Stätt Crembs und Stain des Innern Raths") was born in Vienna on 4 August 1636.
 His parents were the gardener ("Gartner auf der Landtstrass alhie") Jacob Altmann and his second wife Maria, née Oeller.

 The entry concerning the baptism of Mozart's great-grandfather Dominik Altmann on 4 August 1636 at St. Stephen's Cathedral (A-Wd, Tom.
 12, fol.
 67r).